2013 Irkut-Avia An-12 crash: Investigation

 The investigation on the crash found out that pilot error was the main cause of the crash, with weather at the time, which was snowy and with a poor visibility, and air traffic control errors cited as contributory causes.

 A legal procedure was initiated, pursuant to part 3 of article 263 of the Criminal Code of Russia, for the "violation of norms regarding air safety".
 During the procedure the directors of the testers' division of Irkut-Avia, Andrei Starkov and Aleksandr Oseiko, have been sentenced to three years in a penal colony.

 In 2016 a judicial investigation ruled that the malfunction of the number two engine of the Antonov An-12 was one of the main causes of the crash, at the same level as pilot error.
-The position of the propellers of the engine number two at the crash site, which wa only possible in case of a malfunction, was cited as the main probe during this investigation.
+The position of the propellers of the engine number two at the crash site, which was only possible in case of a malfunction, was cited as the main probe during this investigation.